getty-zig/getty.so/pages/guide/serializers.md

 # Serializers

 In this section, we will write a simple JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
-Any code we write will go into `src/main.zig` and will be labeled as such.
+Any code we write will be in `src/main.zig` and will be labeled as such.

-The first step in creating a Getty (de)serializer is learning which interfaces need to be implemented.
-For serializers, the interface we need to implement is `getty.Serializer`, which is shown below.
+Every Getty serializer is required to implement the `getty.Serializer` interface, shown below.

 {% label Zig code %}
 {% highlight zig %}